Definition of hypoglycemia:

-- When patient’s conscious recovered, family should provide food, with carbohydrate to keep blood glucose level steady.
+- When a patient's consciousness recovers, the family should provide food (juice, drink, low fat milk), with carbohydrate to keep blood glucose level steady.

 Caution in daily life:

-- Learn how to recognize hypoglycemia symptoms and follow doctors’ guidance.
+- Learn how to recognize the symptoms of hypoglycemia and follow the medical plan.

-- Self-monitoring blood glucose level regularly, maintain exercise habit and keep balanced diet
+- Self-monitoring blood glucose level regularly, maintaining exercise habits, keeping a balanced diet and following doctors’ guidance.

-- Do not take oral hypoglycemic agents after delay intake time, sleep or or insulin injection, and avoid exercise during fasting period.
+- Do not take oral hypoglycemic agents after delay intake time, sleep or exercise.

-- Before exercise, individual should intake food; in case of strenuous exercise, one serving of food should be taken every 30 minutes.
+- Before exercising you should take some food; in case of strenuous exercise, one serving of food should be taken every 30 minutes.

-- If blood glucose level is less than 120 mg/dl before going to sleep, snacks should be eaten, such as three piece of biscuits and a cup of milk.
+- If blood glucose level is less than 120 mg/dl before going to sleep, snacks should be eaten, such as three pieces of biscuits and a cup of milk.

-- When having diarrhea or poor appetite, it is recommended that the patient drinks sports drinks, milk, and monitoring blood glucose level closely.
-In addition, inform doctor for diabetes mellitus history when seek medical attention.
+- When having diarrhea or poor appetite, it is recommended that the patient drink sports drinks, milk, and monitor blood glucose level closely.
+In addition, inform the doctor of diabetes mellitus history when seeking medical attention.

 - The Diabetes Association of the Republic of China (2018).
 Clinical practice guidelines for diabetes care 2018.
 Taipei: The Diabetes Association of the Republic of China.